MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 Schedule APIs provide the ability to perform create, update, and delete operations with **Scheduling entities**.
 These entities are managed through the Scheduling engine in Microsoft Project for the Web.
 Create, update, and delete operations with **Scheduling entities** were restricted in earlier Dynamics 365 Project Operations releases.

-The following table provides a full list of the **Scheduling entities**:
+The following table provides a full list of the **Scheduling entities**.

 | Entity name  | Entity logical name |
 | --- | --- |